secretstartups/handbook/product/packaging-and-pricing/gitlab-for-campuses/index.html.md

 ---
 layout: handbook-page-toc
-title: Pricing and Packaging - GitLab for Campuses
+title: "Pricing and Packaging - GitLab for Campuses"
 canonical_path: "/product/packaging-and-pricing/gitlab-for-campuses/"
+---

 ## On this page
 {:.no_toc .hidden-md .hidden-lg}